dmil/dataviz-with-llms-d3/README.md

 ## [Slides](https://docs.google.com/presentation/d/1f3INfweSXUMEqRyKGkDSPE4a2WGoIPda_Hz_yckvQDk/edit#slide=id.p)
 ## Initial Prompt
-> I have a CSV file named bills-with-nlp.csv with the following columns: State,Bill Number,Name,Summary,Bill Progress,Last Action,Action Date,keywords,embedding,x,y
+> I have a CSV file named bills-with-embeddings.csv with the following columns: State,Bill Number,Name,Summary,Bill Progress,Last Action,Action Date,keywords,embedding,x,y
 >
 > Show me the code to make a scatterplot in D3 with a tooltip.
 Each dot should be placed at x,y.
 When a user hovers on the tooltip, they should see the Bill Number,  Name, Last Action, and Action Date.
 And please add a search box that will let users filter by searching the Name column.
 >